FIE460 Ship Finance and Marine Insurance

 - Communicate with ship finance and marine insurance specialists using appropriate terminology

-- Communicate problems, methods and solutions from risk analyses both in writing and orally with specialists and the general public
+- Communicate problems, methods and solutions from risk analyzes both in writing and orally with specialists and the general public

 Teaching consists of lectures, guest lectures from industry experts, case studies and student presentations.